surifirstpin/biplus_documentation/docs/Projects.md

 **2. Auto Build Joins**  automatically adapt or take over the join connection which have been enabled in database .

-**3. Save project** Click on save button to save the project created.
+**3. Click on Save project** Click on save button to save the project created.
 ## Edit a Project

 **4. Click on Edit** Button to add any additional information to created project then update button to save changes.